-Assuming this interpretation of Article 14 is correct, then in areas to which Art 14 applies the Equality Act should where possible be interpreted so as to be consistent with it.
+Assuming this interpretation of Article 14 is correct, then in areas to which Art 14 applies the Equality Act should where possible be interpreted to be consistent with it.
 Article 14 only applies to matters falling within the ambit of another Convention right.
 However, the Convention and the Equality Act overlap in the areas of education and the courts, for example.
-The Equality Act rules on education, and on provision of services so far as they relate to the courts - including in both cases the 'disability' definition - should be interpreted consistently with Article 14.
+Also there are growing indications from the European Court of Human Rights that employment discrimination may fall within the Convention: see Scope of European Convention rights.
+Where the Convention applies, the Equality Act rules - including the 'disability' definition - should be interpreted consistently with Article 14.

 The Directive talks of discrimination on the ground of "disability", without defining the term.
 It has no exclusion for minor disabilities.
 The issue is therefore whether the term 'disability' inherently excludes some or all 'minor' conditions.

 It will be for the European Court of Justice to decide minimum standards of what must be treated as a 'disability'.
 So far the ECJ has considered the meaning of 'disability' in the case of Navas v Eurest Colectividades SA (2006).